autobrr/autobrr.com/docs/configuration/download-clients/dedi.md

 - Username: `<username>`
 - Password: `<password>`

-## Sabnzbd
+## SABnzbd

-You can run autobrr and Sabnzbd on the following setups.
+You can run autobrr and SABnzbd on the following setups.

 - Local server
 - Remote server

 ### Local {#sabnzbd-local}

-For a local client, meaning autobrr and Sabnzbd **on the same server** then this should work.
-Check Sabnzbd settings to get the `SABNZBD_PORT`.
+For a local client, meaning autobrr and SABnzbd **on the same server** then this should work.
+Check SABnzbd settings to get the `SABNZBD_PORT`.

 - Host: `http://127.0.0.1:SABNZBD_PORT`
 - TLS: disabled